HaoyeTianCoder/BATS/experiment/README.md

 ## RQ3.1

-Compare and enhance static approach
+Compare the state of the art approaches

+Static: ML-based approach.
+Dynamic: Patch-Sim.
+Run *evaluate_patchsim.py*

 OUTPUT:
-* **performance:** Comparison and enhancement of classification of the BATS and ML-based approach on patch correctness.
+* **performance:** The results of the state of the art.

 ## RQ3.2

-Compare and enhance dynamic approach
+Enhance static and dynamic approaches

 OUTPUT:
-* **performance:** Comparison and enhancement of classification of the BATS and PatchSim on patch correctness.
+* **performance:** Enhancement of classification of ML-based and patchSim approaches on patch correctness.